 The second smaller project is an oral history project on the Community Relations Service.
 The Civil Rights Mediation Oral History Project website contains transcripts (no audio--it was done before audio was easily placed on the web) of 100s of hours of interviews with Community Relations Service mediators who have mediated civil rights conflicts since 1964 under the auspices of the U.S. Department of Justice.
 We were particularly interested in doing this project because we'd been teaching for years that "intractable

-The Consortium is housed at the University of Colorado, Boulder, CO.
+From January, 1988 until October, 2019, the Consortium was housed at the University of Colorado, Boulder, CO.
 We were primarily funded by the Hewlett Foundation until the early 2000s.
-Since then we have received contracts and grants from the One Earth Future Foundation, the JAMS Foundation, the Conflict Transformation Fund, and individual donors.
-Currently, however, our funding levels are very low, so further donations are very much appreciated.
+Since then, we received contracts and grants from the One Earth Future Foundation, the JAMS Foundation, the Conflict Transformation Fund, and individual donors.

 Contact information is found in the footer of every website page.

 The Conflict Information Consortium is now re-posting legacy conflict resolution and peace building-related content from the very earliest days of the Internet and the Consortium program (late 1980's and 1990's).
 This content was previously accessible at www.colorado.edu/conflict.
 This content is presented "as is" and "frozen in time" with no effort to update it in any way.
 Sections are titled in the list below with their original web address:

 - Miscellaneous Legacy Abstracts -- www.colorado.edu/conflict/abstracts

 - Miscellaneous Legacy Article Scans from the Conflict Resolution Center International -- www.colorado.edu/conflict/crcii

 - Very Early Website of the Hewlett Conflict Resolution Theory Centers -- www.colorado.edu/conflict/hewlett